Spread the love

 The castle is an important site for conservation, and visitors can learn about the area’s history and culture.
 It’s also an incredible place to explore, and visitors can take in the beauty of the castle’s architecture and the stunning gardens.
 The castle is often used for special events, and it’s easy to see why it’s such an important part of Northern Ireland.

-See also Exploring Ghana's World Heritage Sites
+See also Exploring the World Heritage Sites of Japan

 The Belfast Castle has been designated a UNESCO World Heritage Site since 1986.
 It’s an incredible place to explore, and it’s easy to see why the castle is such an important part of Northern Ireland.